 “Jesus answered them, ‘It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners to repentance.’”

 Thank you for the opportunity to come and visit Lincoln Park ministry.
 It is quite a privilege to be called to speak before you on the Lord’s Day.
 I understand last week you had studied about Jesus calling his first disciples.
 He said, “Don’t be afraid; from now on you will fish for people”.
-This word of Jesus reveals his beautiful grace in calling each of us as his disciples to deliver the good news of Christ to people of our times.
-Whether we are out on the campus inviting students to bible study, or encouraging friends, family, and others through Jesus’ word, we can be assured that we are fulfilling God’s will for our lives.
-But we must know that Jesus did not come to the world just so that we may go out and fish for people.
-There is something very vital that must happen first.
+But before we can fish for people, there is something very vital that must happen first.
 We all need to be healed.
 Jesus is the healer.
 Jesus came to heal us of all our pains, sorrows, and troubles.
 Most importantly, Jesus came to heal us of our sins.
 Today, Jesus meets and heals three different people: a man afflicted with leprosy, a helpless paralytic, and even a wretched tax collector.
-May God help us to see that Jesus is willing and able to heal us too.
+May God help us to see that Jesus is willing and able to heal us too, not matter what our circumstances.
 May God help us to put our faith and trust in Jesus the healer.

-“I am willing… Be clean!”
+First, “I am willing… Be clean!”
 (12-16)